-Above K'UN THE RECEPTIVE, EARTH Below SUN THE GENTLE, WIND, WOOD
+Above K'UN THE RECEPTIVE, EARTH Below SUN THE GENTLE, WIND, WOOD this pushing upward is associated with effort, just as a plant needs energy for pushing upward through the earth.

-- The lower trigram, Sun, represents wood, and - the upper, K'un, means the earth.

-Linked with this is the idea that wood in the earth grows upward.

-In contrast to the meaning of Chin, PROGRESS (35),
+- The lower trigram, Sun, represents wood, and - the upper, K'un, means the earth. - Linked with this is the idea that wood in the earth grows upward. - In contrast to the meaning of Chin, PROGRESS (35),